firavoyage/blogging/projects.md

   - view and adjust your user avatar
 - capsule things
   - by fav
-- local first
+- local based
   - all blog posts are downloaded local
   - you can read some anywhere anytime
   - downloads and subscriptions can be imported and exported
 - inspired by
   - rsshub
-  - instapaper
+  - google reader
   - netnewswire

 ### `fav`
-> digital time capsule
+> digital time capsule, yours
 - from anywhere
-  - one script
+  - bookmarks
-  - from bilibili,youtube,zhihu,juejin,medium,...
+  - content platforms
-- sync anytime
+  - imported scripts
-  auto import regularly
 - save everything
+  - vid
-  - cover image,tag,intro,...
+  - cover img
-  - quote blogpost podcast video ...
+  - intro
+  - comments
+  - etc.
+- categorized in order
+  - tag based
+  - placed in timeln
 - local based
-  - get rid of the fickleness of the cencership
+  - play anytime
+  - static files instead of remote resources
-  - import and export the fav list
+  - import and export
-- sync everywhere
+  - sync online
+- various themes
-  - github
+  - by voyage
-  - notion
+- inspired by
-  - obsidian
+  - pocket
-  - yuque
+  - instapaper
-  - ...
+  - archive box

 ### `shelf`
 > the elegance of a bookshelf